 Luxury Cruise Lines

-Crystal Cruises, founded in 1988, is headquartered in Los Angeles.
-In addition to their elegantly designed interiors, Crystal is known for its very low passenger-to-crew ratio, resulting in a decidedly uncrowded experience on board.
+The former Crystal Cruises, originally founded in 1988, is now just called Crystal.
+The relaunched company is headquartered in Downer’s Grove, Illinois.
+In addition to elegantly designed interiors, Crystal is known for its very low passenger-to-crew ratio, resulting in a decidedly uncrowded experience on board.

-Crystal Cruises’ passengers can enjoy one complimentary specialty dining meal per cruise, including Umi Uma by Chef Nobu Matsuhisa.
-On voyages of 14 days or longer, each guest will have two complimentary specialty dining reservations.
-Passengers on a Full World Cruise receive unlimited specialty dining.
-Room service is complimentary.
+Crystal’s guests can enjoy one complimentary specialty dining meal at each restaurant, including Umi Uma by Chef Nobu Matsuhisa.
+On voyages of 12 to 22 days or longer, each guest will have two complimentary specialty dining reservations per venue, and three on sailings over 22 days.
+Room service is also complimentary.

 Other free perks include unlimited WiFi and complimentary self-service laundry rooms.